carter-thaxton/download-md5/README.md

 `to_file` is the output filename.
 The directory will be created using `mkdirp` if it does not exist.

 `opts` is optional, and can have:
-  * md5 - check the MD5 against a known MD5, and only consider the download successful if it matches
+  * `md5` - check the MD5 against a known MD5, and only consider the download successful if it matches
-  * finalize - defaults to true.
+  * `finalize` - defaults to true.
 If set to false, then the output file will remain with the `.download` suffix.
     Call `download.finalizeDownload(to_file, cb)` to finish the job.
+  * anything else is passed to `request`, e.g. `timeout`

 License